News Dec 31, 2023

 2. Equinox™ Infrared Saunas

-Among infrared saunas, the Sun Home EquinoxTM models are often referred to as the "Rolls Royce" of the industry.
-They are the most powerful and secure heaters in the business
+Among infrared saunas, the Sun Home Equinox™ models are often referred to as the "Rolls Royce" of the industry.
+They are the most powerful and secure heaters in the business.

-These home saunas come with chromotherapy that is of a medical grade, bluetooth surround sound, and several other amenities.
+These home saunas come with chromotherapy that is of a medical grade, Bluetooth surround sound, and several other amenities.

 They are known for their best performance for clinically-proven benefits and the most effective sauna experience in the world.
 Their proprietary full spectrum heating technology produces all three of the infrared wavelengths that are good to the body.